cadwallion/torrent_rss/README.md

 Downloaded items have their IDs MD5'd and logged in `~/.torrent_rss_log` to prevent redownloading.

+*torrent_rss monitor*

+Do you want to continuously monitor RSS feeds instead of periodically running `torrent_rss fetch`?
+Then you want the `torrent_rss monitor` utility.
+The monitor will check every 60 seconds if new torrents are ready for download.
+When passed the -d option, it will fork and detach as a daemon.

 Questions?
 Issues?
 Want to contribute?
 Pull requests and issues welcome.